Shopify & Mailchimp’s Break Up (and Reunion): Is it Time to Make a Reliable Switch?

-Have you heard about the biggest breakup happening in eCommerce?
+Have you heard about the biggest breakup (and now, reconciliation) happening in eCommerce?
 Nope, it isn’t any of the A-list of celebrities that decided to part ways after going through quarantine together.
 (Yes, we were shocked by some of those, too!)

 Shopify and Mailchimp.

-Big thumbs down, right?
-While this actually happened way back in Spring 2019, not all Shopify stores heard about or noticed the change.
-This means you could have been having an issue with your email service provider and information collection for well over a year without ever noticing it.
+While the initial split actually happened way back in Spring 2019, not all Shopify stores heard about or even noticed the change.
+This means you could have been having an issue with your email service provider and information collection for well over a year without ever knowing it.

 On the Shopify side, they wanted eCommerce store owners to have more access to the information that customers provide at the time they sign up for the Mailchimp list.
 However, Mailchimp cited not being able to do this due to evolving privacy laws around the globe, then telling Shopify to end their agreement to work together.
 For Mailchimp’s part, they cited the issue being that they didn’t agree with the updated terms of service Shopify was holding them to.